-We are pleased to provide telehealth to patients in California, Florida, Indiana, New York, Oregon, South Carolina, and Texas.
-We provide telehealth for all eating disorders including anorexia nervosa, bulimia nervosa, binge eating disorder, and avoidant restrictive food intake disorder (ARFID).
-We also provide treatment for anxiety and depression.
+Our eating disorder specialist therapists provide telehealth to patients in California, Florida, Indiana, New York, and South Carolina.
+We provide telehealth for all eating disorders including anorexia nervosa, bulimia nervosa, binge eating disorder, Orthorexia, and avoidant restrictive food intake disorder (ARFID).
+We also provide treatment for anxiety and depression and eating-related phobias.

 Read this page to learn more about telehealth and how it works.

 What is Telehealth?